 Heavy mineral deposits on leather can be stubborn.
 In all our decades, we’d never seen anything as tenacious or extensive as the water damage on this leather couch.

-It had a pronounced powdery texture.
-It didn’t smell badly, which one would expect with milk, urine, or bacterial contamination (in which case the solution is an enzyme cleaner).
-Fortunately the suede backside of the leather was pristine.
-The water marks on the leather were confined to the outer skin surface of the hide, so the leather did not have a stiff or etched feel.
+It didn't smell badly, which one would expect with bacterial contamination or mold.
+Fortunately the water marks were confined to the outer surface of the leather.
+The suede underside was pristine, so the leather did not have a stiff or etched feel.

 Our hypothesis is there was a leak from the upper floor or roof, and minerals from drywall and insulation dissolved in the water as it ran through the building, which then dripped on and soaked into the leather.
 As the water evaporated the minerals left a harsh silhouette.